 - One aileron control horn in positioned on each aileron.
 Using a ruler and a pen, locate and mark the location of the control horn.
 It should be mounted on the bottom side of the aileron at the leading edge, in line with the aileron pushrod. - 2.
-Drill two holes through the aileron using the control horn as a guide and screw the control horn in place.
+Drill two hole through the aileron and screw the control horn in place.